It's pretty common to see a toddler take a tumble, get up and toddle on, no worse for wear. But as we get older, falls can be a serious health risk.

 • Get up slowly after sitting or lying down.

-Watson Clinic's team of Family Medicine and Internal Medicine providers can help you remedy issues related to imbalance, dizziness or frequent falling.
+Watson Clinic's team of Family Medicine and Internal Medicine providers can help you remedy issues related to imbalance, dizziness or frequent falling, and can even offer referrals to our physical therapists when additional specialized care is needed.
 Call 863-680-7190 to schedule an appointment.